 Note: Carpenter Library is no longer offering classes on Microsoft Office products (Excel, Outlook, PowerPoint, and Word).
 Please contact HR for any training questions or needs for Office.

 This class offers searching techniques/strategies, assessment of search results, and subject headings.
 Individual instruction is also offered by appointment.
-To schedule a class use this calendar and for individual instruction contact: Brandy Hardy- firstname.lastname@example.org.
+Contact: Brandy Hardy- firstname.lastname@example.org.

-Carpenter Library teaches EndNote monthly classes and by appointment.
+Carpenter Library offers classes to groups or individuals on demand.
 Topics covered include setting preferences, building the EndNote library, sharing an Endnote library, collaboration, and cite while you write (cwyw).
-Schedule classes using this calendar.
-Mark McKone is available for questions and instruction, firstname.lastname@example.org.
+Contact Kim McBride or Mark McKone

 This class is geared toward new Wake Forest Baptist Health employees and students.
 The librarian can come to you, but if held in Carpenter Library on the Hawthorne campus, it will include a tour.
 And it can also include a tour of the Resource Center in the Bowman Gray Center for Medical Education Building downtown.
 Attendees will also become familiar with the Library's website, resources and policies.
 Brandy Hardy, email@example.com